Foraminiferatrv/obsidian/JS/Data Types (JS).md

 >`function` = Object
 >`array` = Object
 >`object` = Object

+## Primitive Types

+>In JavaScript, a primitive (primitive value, primitive data type) is data that is not an object and has no methods or properties. ^d98db1

+All primitives are _immutable_; that is, they cannot be altered.
+It is important not to confuse a primitive itself with a variable assigned a primitive value.
+The variable may be reassigned to a new value, but the existing value can not be changed in the ways that objects, arrays, and functions can be altered.
+The language does not offer utilities to mutate primitive values.

 All primitive types, except [[null(JS)|null]] and [[undefined(JS)|undefined]], have their corresponding object wrapper types, which provide useful methods for working with the primitive values.